callywampus/exocore/_zettles/Stress + EMF = Allergy.md

 Methylene blue used as last resort before ventilator to treat anaphylaxis https://pubmed.ncbi.nlm.nih.gov/17505688/

-Hesitant to rely on solutions that depend on adrenal systems, cortisol, and nitric oxide because they *may* cover acute symptoms but worsen chronic condition
+Hesitant to rely on pharma corticosteroid interventions like prednisone that depend on adrenal systems, cortisol, and nitric oxide because they *may* cover acute symptoms but worsen chronic condition

-In the meantime I need to get a way to get calories and nutrients without triggering anaphylaxis